 Call for Abstract

-26th world Congress & expo on Dermatology, will be organized around the theme “Theme: Exploring the role of COVID-19 in Dermatology and Beauty products”
+27th world Congress & expo on Dermatology, will be organized around the theme “Exploring New Ideas and Research in Skin Care”

-Aesthetic Medicine 2021 is comprised of keynote and speakers sessions on latest cutting edge research designed to offer comprehensive global discussions that address current issues in Aesthetic Medicine 2021
+Aesthetic Medicine 2022 is comprised of keynote and speakers sessions on latest cutting edge research designed to offer comprehensive global discussions that address current issues in Aesthetic Medicine 2022

 Submit your abstract to any of the mentioned tracks.

 Register now for the conference by choosing an appropriate package suitable to you.